ral-facilities/inventory-management-system/README.md

 By following these instructions, you can effectively conduct end-to-end testing for the Inventory Management System.
 Choose the method that best suits your testing requirements and development environment.

 **Note:** On the CI environment, the IMS-API is accessed via `127.0.0.1` due to issues with `localhost`.

+#### Authorisation

+The current implementation of authorisation utilises an `AuthProvider` component to check if the user is an admin or not.
+A user is deemed an admin if the role within their access token is one of the `privilegedRoles` defined in `inventory-management-system-settings.json`.
+Currently this is just `admin`, therefore the boolean variables used across the repository to signify admin functionality are named `isAdminUser`.